chemprop/chemprop/README.md

 3                     OCCCc1cc[nH]n1  [-0.268379, 0.027614, -0.050745, -0.045047, 0....  ...  [[0.0, 1.4018301850170725, 2.4667588956616737,...  [[0.0, 0.9446, 0.0311, 0.002, 0.005, 0.0007, 0...
 4      CC(=N)NCc1cccc(CNCc2ccncc2)c1  [-0.083162, 0.114954, -0.274544, -0.100369, 0....  ...  [[0.0, 1.5137126697008916, 2.4882198180715465,...  [[0.0, 1.0036, 0.0437, 0.0108, 0.0134, 0.0004,......
 ```
 where atomic properties (e.g. hirshfeld_charges) must be a 1D list with the order same as that of atoms in the SMILES string; and bond properties (e.g. bond_length_matrix) can either be a 2D list of shape (number_of_atoms × number_of_atoms) or a 1D list with the order same as that of bonds in the SMILES string.
-If the input format is a pickle file, these targets can also be saved as numpy arrays.
 This model allows multitask constraints applied to different atomic/bond properties by specifying the argument `--constraints_path` with a given `.csv` file.
 Note that the constraints must be in the same order as the SMILES strings in your data file.
 Also note that `.csv` file must have a header row and the constraints should be comma-separated with one line per molecule.
 The `--adding_h` option can be used if hydrogens are included in the atom targets and bonds to hydrogens are included in the bond targets.

 ### Pretraining